MANCHESTER FAMILY HISTORY RESEARCH HOME PAGE

 and a very well known Manchester born American based journalist who is very prominent and has written several lyrical pieces and other works.
 My name is Gerard Lodge,

-I am on the list of known researchers as compiled by the Greater Manchester Archivists' Group, and also on the Lancashire 250%.
+I am on the list of known researchers as compiled by the Greater Manchester Archivists' Group, and I used to be on the Lancashire 250%.
 I am also registered with the Rylands